 Deer Tallow Cream – I am not sure this is a thing anywhere else than in Germany but it’s basically a cream you use morning and evening to prevent blisters.
 It’s very popular amongst hikers

 Products from Amazon.com

 What are the best shoes for the Camino Portugues?

-hiking shoes I packed my broke in Keen hiking shoes (I have the high Keen Terradora (this ones) but a pair of trail runners would have been enough for the camino.
+hiking shoes I packed my broke in Keen hiking shoes (I have the high Keen Terradora (this one) but a pair of trail runners would have been enough for the Camino.

 Phone + cable

 Powerbank (I am using the Anker PowerCore 10000, it’s small but charges my phone up to 3 times)

 if you are from outside Europe, think about bringing a universal adapter

 I listened to audible audiobooks a lot on the Camino.
 It was a good alternative to carrying a book with me and helped a lot to get through difficult or boring stretches of the Portuguese way.
 Click here to know more and to get a free trial!